-This brief video shows how Vantage, RF Venue’s OS X software for RF Explorer spectrum analyzers, can be used with Shure® Wireless Workbench® in a professional live production scenario to do some very useful things.
+This brief video shows how Vantage, RF Venue’s Mac OS X* software for RF Explorer spectrum analyzers, can be used with Shure® Wireless Workbench® in a professional live production scenario to do some very useful things.

 We worked closely with Richard Stockton, a freelancer on a corporate gig with FOH Productions, to get screen recordings of Richard’s computer while he was setting up wireless at the show, switching back and forth between Vantage and Wireless Workbench.